Flavored Hathor/SUTIL Body Glide lube review: coconut, mint, vanilla, cherry

 As always, find what works for you

-My somewhat sensitive vagina hates glycerin, finds some lubes with propylene glycol okay, and has never had a problem with SUTIL’s propanediol formula.
+My somewhat sensitive vagina usually dislikes glycerin, and finds some lubes with propylene glycol or propanediol okay.
 With any lube, I suggest patch-testing and waiting 24 hours to see if irritation occurs before using it internally.
 There may be a delayed reaction.

 Well done on the coconut and mint!
 A premium lube that’s both water-based and coconut-flavored combines two of my favorite things.
 Cooling mint is a classic, but SUTIL executes it exceptionally well with a delicate taste and sensation that isn’t overpowering.